NBISweden/workshop-reproducible-research/docs/git.md

 Now we have a change in the remote repository that is not yet in our local clone.
 This could happen for instance if a collaborator of yours committed a change and pushed it to Bitbucket.

 * Go back to your local terminal.
 Run `git status`.
-Notice that git says: *Your branch is up-to-date with 'origin/master'.* This is of course not true, but our local git clone is not yet aware of the remote changes.
+Notice that git says: "*Your branch is up-to-date with 'origin/master'.*".
+This is of course not true, but our local git clone is not yet aware of the remote changes.
 We will get those changes soon.
 * But first, we will edit `environment.yml` locally as well!
 (It may be the case that your collaborator thought it was good to use multiqc version 1.4, whereas you thought it would be better to use multiqc version 1.2, but neither of you communicated that to the other.)
 Use a text editor and change the multiqc line to:

 ```yaml